yrezgui/old-security-samples/AppInstaller/README.md

 ## TODO
 - Manual refresh button ✅
 - Show lastUpdateTime in the Library ✅
+- Fix upgrade ✅
+- Listen to PACKAGE_ADDED ✅
-- Fix library refresh
+- Fix library refresh ✅
 - Fix notifications
-- Fix upgrade
-- Listen to PACKAGE_ADDED
-- android.intent.action.PACKAGE_ADDED
 - Add explanations on how the install flow works

 ## What the sample does